IIT Hyderabad

-IITH was founded in 2008, among the eight young Indian Institutes of Technology.
-It has a total of 3,903 students (1,553 Undergraduate, 1,221 Masters and 1,129 PhD students) with 255 full-time faculty members as of 15 Jan 2022.

 History

 IIT Hyderabad was established by the Ministry of Education, Government of India under the Institutes of Technology (Amendment) Act, 2011.
 The Act was passed in the Lok Sabha on 24 March 2011 and by the Rajya Sabha on 30 April 2012.
 It was set up in technical and financial assistance from Government of Japan.

 IIT Hyderabad began functioning on 18 August 2008 from a temporary campus in Armoured Vehicles Nigam Limited, with Prof. U. B. Desai as the founding director.
-In July 2015, it moved to its 576-acre permanent campus at Kandi, Sangareddy.
+In July 2015, it moved to its ~600-acre permanent campus at Kandi, Sangareddy.
 At present, Prof B S Murty is the Director of IIT Hyderabad.
 It is close to the outer ring road and located on NH-65.

 Campus

 The IITH campus is on a land area of 576 acres (234 ha).
-The academic building is designed by New Delhi-based ARCOP and hostel by Pune-based acclaimed American architect, Prof. Christopher Charles Benninger.
+IIT Hyderabad is around 15 km from the Outer Ring Road and is very accessible using both private and public transport.
+The academic building is designed by New Delhi-based ARCOP, and hostels, Lecture Hall, and academic departments by Pune-based acclaimed American architect Prof. Christopher Charles Benninger.
 This organic campus is divided into clusters of buildings being completed in phases starting in 2011.
 The campus is one of India's best examples of energy efficient, carbon neutral and sustainable architecture.
 The design grew out of local weather conditions and utmost care to enhance learning.
-The graduate and post-graduate programs are separated, student and teacher housing is divided, and girls and boys hostels are segregated for a pluralistic environment.
+The graduate and post-graduate programs are separated, student and teacher housing is divided, and girls' and boys' hostels are segregated for a pluralistic environment.

 The 25 lakh square feet of buildings in Phase 1A; 3 academic blocks and 10 functioning hostel buildings (each with a capacity of 200) were completed in March 2019.

 Hostels

-Hostels

-Dorm rooms at IIT Hyderabad are traditional one-person rooms.
-Most students reside in the ten hostel buildings on-campus.
-Two out of the ten hostel buildings accommodate female students exclusively.
+Most dorm rooms at IIT Hyderabad are traditional one-person rooms, with some two-person rooms.
+Most students reside in the twenty-three hostel buildings on campus.
+Six out of the 23 hostel buildings accommodate female students exclusively.
 Dining facilities are located in centralized halls.
 Students are assigned specific rooms at the time of admission where they will live, usually for the remainder of their stay at the institute.
+First-year undergraduate students are usually allotted double sharing rooms; while the other students receive single-occupancy rooms.
 Students are provided with complimentary high-speed fiber optic internet for academic and personal purposes.
+Radiant cooled rooms adds to the comfort.